Retailing in South Africa: Pet stores

+The South African pet sector is estimated, as of mid-2026, to be worth approximately R10.4 billion, and to have an annual growth rate of over 15%.

-Aside from independent pet stores, there are three major pet store chains in South Africa, all of which are relatively new in the context of South African retail chains.
+Aside from independent pet stores, there are four major pet store chains in South Africa, all of which are relatively new in the context of South African retail chains, with two being significantly larger than the others.
 Each is owned by a different major supermarket group.
-Absolute Pets (the largest chain by number of stores) is owned by Woolworths, while Petshop Science is owned by Checkers, and Pet Storey is owned by SPAR.
+Absolute Pets (the largest chain by number of stores) is owned by Woolworths, while Petshop Science is owned by Checkers, Pet Storey is owned by SPAR, and VetsMart is partnered with Food Lover's Market.